pageboard/pagecut/README.md

 Options
 -------

-Coed.Editor options.
+Coed options.
 - action(coed, action): called upon each action
   if it returns true, the action is not applied to the editor view.
   This gives a way to override underlying editor onAction event.
 - change(coed, block): called when a block has changed
   the ancestor block, if any, in which the current action is applied.

-`Coed.defaults` stores some useful default values:
+Coed global variable stores some useful default values:
 - spec: a default, mutable, schema spec
 - plugins: array of plugins for ProseMirror
-- components: array of components like Coed-Link
+- components: array of self-registered components like CoedLink
 - menu: function(coed, items) { return items.fullMenu; }
 - content: a DOM node, similar to a call to `coed.set`